apiflask/apiflask/docs/openapi.md

 - `xml`
 - `externalDocs`
 - `example`
-- Any custom field start with `x-` prefix
+- Any custom field starts with `x-` prefix

 See the details of these fields at
 [OpenAPI docs](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#schemaObject).